Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 If successful, the report files (and images) will be placed into a sub-directory called `comparison_report`.
 To avoid repeating simulations, the Delft3D simulations, and a copy of their case study parameters, are stored in a sub-directory based on the model type.
-For the flexible mesh model, this is `fm/runs`.
-If Delft3D is updated, ensure to delete or move this folder, so that new simulations are conducted.
+For the flexible mesh model this is `fm/runs` and for the structured grid model it's `structured/runs`.
+If either Delft3D solver is updated, ensure to delete or move these folders, so that new simulations are conducted.

 By default, the study is conducted using just one CPU thread.
 To reduce